Dysport vs Botox

 In general, both medications are effective, but Botox has more name recognition because it was first, it’s been around longer, and its company has marketed the product more effectively.
 If you are considering having either Dysport or Botox injections, it’s best to discuss the pros and cons of each with your dermatologist in New York City.
 But take a quick look at the similarities and the differences between Dysport and Botox injections.

 Dysport is an injectable derived from botulinum toxin type A, which comes from the botulism-causing bacteria.
 Although Dysport is derived from a toxin, it’s completely safe as administered by your dermatologist.
 It’s been modified specifically for medical use.
 Dysport is injected into wrinkle-causing or spastic muscles, causing them to relax.
 Dysport can reduce the visual appearance of wrinkles.

 Similar to Dysport, Botox is an injectable medication that’s also derived from the botulism family, though the chemical structure of Botox is slightly different than Dysport.
-Botox is administered similar to Dysport: injected directly into the muscle causing wrinkles.
+Botox is administered similarly to Dysport: injected directly into the muscle, causing wrinkles.
 Botox is a safe option when administered by a Manhattan dermatologist, and it continues to have a great safety record.
 In 2011, a review of 6,200 injections found only two cases with side effects of bruising and eyelid drooping.

 While both treatments are well known for their cosmetic use in reducing wrinkles, both have similar medical applications.
 Both Dysport and Botox have been successful in treating: